What is GUI?

 ● Testing every inch of the display screen containing texts, images, graphics, and other elements.

 ● Verifying the functionality and overall usability of the carousel arrows on the screen.

 ● Checking and testing all the navigation options available at the top of every screen for quick toggling between different pages.

 ● Checking the various displayed messages on the screen, frequency of the screen, and the content available on the screen.

-● Testing the overall functionality of the filters present for display and check the efficiency of the results.
+● Testing the overall functionality of the filters present for display and checking the efficiency of the results.

-● Checking whether the radio buttons, drop-down menu buttons align with the screen scale.
+● Check whether the radio buttons, drop-down menu buttons align with the screen scale.

 ● It is verifying the title mentioned on top of each page and its relative correctness with the content.

-● Double-checking all the colours present on the screen and its subsequent synchronization with the maintained theme of the screen and display units.
+● Double-check all the colors present on the screen and their subsequent synchronization with the maintained theme of the screen and display units.

 GUI testing is done before the launch of a particular application.
 Hence, it is crucial for every software to check all the elements present in the user interface.
 This ensures that the user has a seamless experience with the graphics.
 This method of testing mainly releases completely user-friendly software.